Tips for Swimming After LASIK and PRK

-When undergoing any procedure, there are naturally many questions that come with it.
-When it comes to a procedure dealing with something as important as your sight, there may be more questions than usual.
+When undergoing any surgery, there are naturally many questions that come with it.
+When it comes to a surgery dealing with something as important as your sight, there may be more questions than usual.
 Your vision is so important, and after you have surgery to improve it, you don’t want to do anything that can harm it.
 We get many questions, and we are always happy to answer them, so here’s our question for today:

 Can I go in water after LASIK?

 Let’s start with showers.
 You can take a shower after LASIK.
 You will want to make sure that you keep your eyes completely closed to prevent soap, shampoo, and water from getting in your eyes.
 You’ll also want to make sure that you don’t rub your eyes when you are washing your face.
-It seems like a natural move so you’ll want to make sure you make a conscious effort to not do that.

 As for pools, lakes, oceans, and hot tubs, you’ll want to wait longer to enjoy these types of water.
 We generally recommend waiting a week before diving in after LASIK surgery.
 So, keep this in mind for when you are scheduling your procedure.
 If you’re an avid lap swimmer, you may not want to schedule your surgery for the summer.
 Take vacations into consideration when scheduling your procedure also.
 If you’re planning to visit a lake or the ocean, you might want to schedule the surgery for several weeks after or before your trip.
 As for hot tubs, you can enjoy them three to five days after the surgery.

 Can I go in water after PRK surgery?